verammaz/LynchCohortPipelines/fastq->bam.md

-# fastq_to_bam.sh
+# FASTQ to BAM
-This script runs a FASTQ --> BAM pipeline by calling a sequence mapper / aligner and then carrying out optional post processing.
+> This pipeline calls a sequence mapper / aligner and then carries out optional post processing.

 ## Pipeline Overview: